Caesarea National Park guide starts with basics (directions, map), and then tours Caesarea Maritima, amphitheater, port, and other POI. Let’s begin!

 The Reef Palace is also called The Promontory Palace, and it consists of two central units.
-The lower palace is the private wing, and the upper palace housed the public wing.
+The lower palace is the private wing, and the upper mansion housed the public side.

 In the following photo, you can see the lower palace.
 It had a swimming pool, and in the eastern complex, a central hall and two small rooms (all richly decorated) were found.
 The complex had bathing and heating facilities.
 And in the North-Eastern corner, there were stairs to the upper level.
 Mikveh and a bathhouse were located nearby.

 As you can see, not much is left of the palace.
 But here is a possible reconstruction.